KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 The Bridge represents the operational structure by which Coherence crosses Hypostatic boundaries.
 It is not a metaphor for fusion, but a calibrated Membrane Pathway that preserves distinction while enabling Resonant exchange between realities, beings, or states.

 **Core Glyphic Sequence:**
-`⚙️ → 🌉 → C₈ → ◎`
+`⚙️ → 🌉 → ↺ → ∴`
-*(Apparent order gives rise to a constructed bridge, creating a nexus for lawful transmission and synthesis.)*
+*(Apparent order gives rise to The Living Bridge, enabling a Resonant Return that culminates in Synthesis.)*

 ---